WWEICSC Research Data Protection Statement

 Contractual measures also require that only researchers and relevant employees in organisations working on a project are to have access to project data.
 These measures require individuals with any access to project personal data to have been trained in data protection practises before handling any data and the methodology for secure transfer and/or sharing of personal data is transparent to all other organisations within the project.

 Defined Retention Period and Destruction

 The delivery of the final report as the outcome to a project is the time from which the defined retention period begins.
 Project time frames vary considerably from a few months to a number of years.
-WWCSC retains personal data captured within a project within its network for no longer than 6 years and in most cases considerably less.
+WWEICSC retains personal data captured within a project within its network for no longer than 6 years and in most cases considerably less.
 Where project data will be archived with the purpose of secondary use of that data within external research, the personal data will be transferred to the Office for National Statistics Secure Research Service (“WWCSC Data Archive”).
 The name WWCSC stands for What Works for Children’s Social Care, which is now part of WWEICSC (which came into existence on 15th December 2022 through the merging of the Early Intervention Foundation and What Works for Children’s Social Care) and the organisation that set up the WWCSC Data Archive.

 Where an organisation collaborating with us is an independent controller, it shall determine its own retention period for the data it collects in accordance with any statutory or professional retention periods applicable in that organisation’s respective country and/or industry.

 The retention of the data in the WWCSC Data Archive is calculated in accordance with: